Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Physical context

 \section{Physical context}

 \mylab{sec:physical}

 It should be possible to observe the phenomena described in this study in a physical experiment.
+In a typical experimental set-up, a liquid film emerges from an inlet and flows down an inclined plane.
+We would expect to observe two-dimensional wave phenomena for not too large Reynolds number and sufficiently close to the inlet.
+However, three-dimensional behaviour is likely further away from the inlet, in particular for hanging films as was recently observed by \cite{charogiannis2016application}.

 Previous experimental studies have used films down to just a few microns in thickness.
-Assuming an aqueous film of thickness $h_0=100\mu\mathrm{m}$ at a temperature of $20^\mathrm{o}\:\mathrm{C}$ , and taking $\rho=10^3\:\mathrm{kg}\cdot\mathrm{m}^{-3}$, $\mu=10^{-3}\:\mathrm{Pa}\cdot\mathrm{s}$, and $\gamma=7\times10^{-2}\:\mathrm{N}\cdot\mathrm{m}^{-1}$, we find that $\Ca=7.0\times 10^{-4}$ and $Re=4.9$.
+Assuming an aqueous film of thickness $h_0=100\:\mu\mathrm{m}$ at $20^\mathrm{o}\:\mathrm{C}$, we find that $\Ca=7.0\times 10^{-4}$ and $Re=4.9$.
 Referring to figure \ref{fig:absconv}(a), the threshold between convective and absolute instability is at $\We=15.65$ and so in order to observe the regularisation of the dynamics discussed in section \ref{sec:timedep} we might take $\We=20$, say, for an experiment with $\cot \beta=0.95\upi$ (an inverted film).
-This requires an electric field strength of size $E_0=1.487\times 10^6\:\mathrm{V}\cdot\mathrm{m}^{-1}$, which is large but still some way below the critical value for dielectric breakdown of air, namely $3\times10^6\:\mbox{V}\cdot\mbox{m}^{-1}$.
-Let us note here that previous experiments have been conducted with very large electrode voltages of the order of tens of thousands of volts \cite[e.g.][]{griffing2006}.
+This requires an electric field of strength $E_0=1.487\times 10^6\:\mathrm{V}\cdot\mathrm{m}^{-1}$.
 Assuming an electrode potential of $1000\:V$, a gap between the film and the electrode of about 672$\:\mu\mathrm{m}$ would be required, and this is almost seven times the film height (our analysis assumes that the electrode is a long way from the film surface).
 For the same parameter values, but considering a slightly inclined plate with $\cot \beta=0.05\pi$, the transition between convective and absolute instability occurs at $\We=71.45$ (see figure \ref{fig:absconv}b).
 Taking $\We=75$ would require an electric field strength $E_0=2.880\times 10^6\:\mathrm{V}\cdot\mathrm{m}^{-1}$, which is also below the dielectric breakdown limit (in this case with the same electrode potential the electrode-film gap is approximately 3.5 times the film height).

 }